 Consult your local IT support provider or Help Desk (6-3998) for assistance to ensure your laptop/notebook computer is protected by power-up password-protection.

 When these devices are not in use or in your personal possession, they must be physically secured to discourage theft.
 Examples of acceptable physical security for a laptop computer includes securing it via a metal tether cable to a desk or other substantial piece of furniture, placing it in a locked desk drawer or putting it in an in-room hotel safe.

 There are many types of metal security cables available to tether laptop/notebook computers.
 To review the choices and to order one that best suits your needs, visit http://www.cdwg.com/ and search for "security lock".

 What is mobile media?

 Mobile media refers to any form of data storage that can be readily removed from a computer and moved to another computer or location.
-Examples of commonly used mobile media are CD/DVD ROMs, USB memory sticks, external disk drives, Zip disks and floppy disks.
+Examples of commonly used mobile media are CD/DVDs, USB memory sticks and external disk drives.

 What precautions are necessary to protect sensitive information on mobile media?

 Physical security measures are helpful here as well.
 Take responsibility for the protection of your mobile devices; keep them under your control at all times.
 When not in use, keep them locked up and out of sight.
 All laptops must be encrypted.
 Contact the SOM Help Desk, 6-3998, to arrange to have your University issued, or personal laptop, if used for University business, encrypted.
 Enable password protection and encryption on all mobile devices, especially SmartPhones.

 How can I get more information about data privacy?